 - Software – the content and/or device management system(s) and playback software on media players

-- Connectivity – the ways in which digital signs connect back to the CMS/CDS, whether hard line, Wi-Fi or mobile technologies
+- Connectivity – the ways in which digital signs connect back to the content management system, whether using hard line, Wi-Fi or mobile technologies

 - Installation – the entire installation process, from site surveys through the final installation

-- Content – the biggest ongoing cost of the network: the continuous creation of fresh content to keep the network current and relevant
+- Content – the biggest ongoing cost of the network: the continuous creation of or subscription to fresh content to keep the network current and relevant

 - Procurement – the channels end customers use to purchase the various parts of the digital signage network

-It’s a confusing process!
-Coming up with the idea of creating a digital signage network, whether for revenue, branding, education or informational is complex and therefore time-consuming.
-Hopefully, this guide will provide enough good information to leave you more educated and at the same time tell you why we’ve chosen to engage the market the way we have.
+It can be a confusing process!
+Coming up with the idea of creating a digital signage network, whether for revenue, branding, education or information is complex and therefore time-consuming.
+Hopefully, this guide will provide a good starting point and assist you as you look to implement your digital signage solution.

 So, what is Digital Signage?

 That’s a great question!
 There’s been a lot of discussion about the meaning of the term and even if the name itself is even the right one, but there’s no question that it’s everywhere.
 You can’t drive down the road, walk into a restaurant, head to an airport, even go a school anymore without seeing digital signage.
-Because it’s everywhere, the name is a catch-all for all kinds of different technology being used in lots of different ways for different purposes.
+Because it’s all around us, the name is a catch-all for all kinds of different technology being used in lots of different ways for different digital signage purposes.
 Here’s the very dry Wikipedia version:

 Digital signage is a sub-segment of signage.
 Digital signs use technologies such as LCD, LED and Projection to display content such as digital images, video, streaming media, and information.
 They can be found in public spaces, transportation systems, museums, stadiums, retail stores, hotels, restaurants, and corporate buildings etc, to provide wayfinding, exhibitions, marketing and outdoor advertising.

-So, in summary, it’s any size screen displaying any type of content for any reason.
+So, in summary, digital signage consists of any size screen displaying any type of content for any reason.
 That’s an incredibly broad description and one of the main reasons that the average person looking to install a digital signage network can get easily confused.
 The other key reason for confusion, of course, is the huge number of vendors to choose from, which is why there’s a “Top 25 Digital Signage Software Vendors List” instead of just 3 or 4 obvious choices.

-So what’s the best way of navigating this mess and selecting a list of vendors to contact?
+So what’s the best way of navigating this maze of options and selecting a list of vendors to contact?

 Identifying your needs

 The first question we ask our customers – and the one that they often struggle to answer – is “what is the ideal result once your deploy your digital signage network?”
-This is the first step in identifying a potential customer’s goals, or lack thereof, and we go a little deeper with a few more questions:
+This is the first step in identifying a potential customer’s goals and objectives, and we go a little deeper with a few more questions:

 - How many screens are you looking to deploy?